-Stephanie has a Bachelor of Science in Nursing from Franciscan University in eastern Ohio and has worked as an RN since 1992.
+Stephanie graduated with a Bachelor of Science in Nursing from Franciscan University in 1992 and is Board Certified in Lifestyle Medicine.
 In her career, she has primarily directed Heart Failure Chronic Disease Management programs to prevent hospital readmissions and coordinated therapies for end-stage Heart Failure patients bridging to artificial hearts and heart transplants.
 For decades, she has witnessed first hand the devastating effects of the Standard American Diet on her patients’ quality of life and life expectancy.

 Stephanie offers a comprehensive online, self-paced "21 Day Plant-Based Challenge Course" with a focus on chronic disease reversal pinpointing Type 2 Diabetes, heart disease, high blood pressure, high cholesterol and weight loss, as well an entire class addressing the ever-popular question "Where Do You Get Your Protein?"
 She also offers this course through a local non-profit educational consortium for seniors in Little Rock.

 Stephanie provides individualized coaching services to help clients clarify the most effective nutritional means to meet their healthcare goals and facilitate their ability to navigate the healthcare system.